Bayesian Predictive Inference Beyond Martingales: Introduction

 Although the illustrations in this paper primarily serve to demonstrate examples of a.c.i.d. schemes, many of them are already of independent interest as predictive methods.
 For instance, kernel-based predictive schemes offer notable advantages: they do not require evaluation on a numerical grid and can be less sensitive to the ordering of data, in contrast to copula-based methods \citep{hahn18,fong2021martingale} and predictive recursion approaches \citep{new98,fortini2020quasi}.
-In addition, framing kernels as a.c.i.d. procedures may be useful to interpret these algorithms in a proper statistical framework as done by \cite{fortini2020quasi} for Newton's predictive recursion, thus addressing a question posed by \cite{west1991kernel}.
+In addition, framing kernels as a.c.i.d. procedures may be useful to interpret these algorithms in a proper statistical framework, as done by \cite{fortini2020quasi} for Newton's predictive recursion.
+Informally, our result suggests that there is a statistical model underlying kernel methods, thus addressing a question posed by \cite{west1991kernel}.
 In Section~\ref{sec:simulations}, we explore some numerical properties of these schemes, while leaving a more comprehensive investigation of kernel methods for predictive inference to future work.
 Section~\ref{sec:conclusion} provides concluding remarks.